 To make this school year’s program as successful, the Alumni Association needs additional alumni mentors.
 To be a mentor you do not have to live or work close to the law school or even in New Jersey.
 Many of the mentor/mentee relationships have thrived through e-mail exchanges and telephone calls.
 You do, however, have to commit to the mentoring relationship, meaning that you will establish and maintain contact with your mentee(s) during the year and will try, if possible, to attend the Mentoring Program events outlined below.

-If you want to join the program, please fill out the Mentor Survey Form and return it by September 25, 2014 to the law school Alumni Association Mentoring Committee by e-mail to Mariel Gomez at email@example.com or by fax to her attention at 201-488-5556.
+If you want to join the program or have any questions about it, please fill out the Mentor Survey Form and return it by September 18, 2015, to the law school Alumni Association Mentoring Committee co-chair, Barbara Schweiger, by e-mail at email@example.com or by fax at (973) 232-2975.

 Please note the following planned events.
 Mentors will be advised of specific dates as soon as possible.

-1. After alumni mentors are matched with student mentees, the 2014-2015 mentoring program will kick off with an informal DINNER AND SOCIAL at the law school.
-This event has tentatively been scheduled for Tuesday, October 28, at 6 pm.
+1. After alumni mentors are matched with student mentees, the 2015-2016 mentoring program will kick off with an informal DINNER AND SOCIAL at the law school.
+This event will be scheduled in late October at 6 p.m., so check back here for an update on the exact date and time.
 This informal event will provide an opportunity for mentors and mentees to meet personally in a supportive environment.
 Many of our previous participants commented that our kick-off social gathering helped them establish their relationships on a firm footing.